-- The FACTS account is the unified billing and payment mechanism for the school. - o All tuition charges and payments are processed in the FACTS software. - o FACTS provides a streamlined communication process between teachers and parents to assist with collecting funds for co-curricular activities (e.g., field trips, band instrument rentals, athletic apparel, etc.). - Families who take advantage of auxiliary services including the cafeteria, before/after school program, bus transportation, and Educational Student Support services are charged in FACTS and can remit payment for these services. - Each family has an on-line portal with 24/7 access to: - o Review customer information - o Change linked bank accounts and or credit card accounts - o Make payments - o Review prior charges, invoices and payments - o Review upcoming scheduled payments - FACTS can also be reached by phone at 1-866-441-4637 - FACTS uses the terminology "Payment Plan" for tuition.
+- The FACTS account is the unified billing and payment mechanism for the school. - All tuition charges and payments are processed in the FACTS software. - FACTS provides a streamlined communication process between teachers and parents to assist with collecting funds for co-curricular activities (e.g., field trips, band instrument rentals, athletic apparel, etc.). - Families who take advantage of auxiliary services including the cafeteria, before/after school program, bus transportation, and Educational Student Support services are charged in FACTS and can remit payment for these services. - Each family has an on-line portal with 24/7 access to: - Review customer information - Change linked bank accounts and or credit card accounts - Make payments - Review prior charges, invoices and payments - Review upcoming scheduled payments - FACTS can also be reached by phone at 1-866-441-4637 - FACTS uses the terminology "Payment Plan" for tuition.
 All other charges including required fees, co-curricular activities and auxiliary services are billed as "Incidental Expenses."